vanhoutk/DistributedFileSystem/README.md

   - ~~Delete the oldest file when the cache is full and a new file is downloaded~~
   - ~~Figure out invalidation of files~~
   - ~~Make the cache module less hardcoded (localhost and port number)~~
-    * Might make more sense once directory server has been created
-  - Possibly switch to using mongoDB for the cache and store file + port of server it's on for checking updates

 4. Directory Server